A Pastry Chef Shares The Best Way To Store Cake

 Learn how: Freeze Pre-Baked Cakes

-• Frosted and Un-Cut Cake - The frosting actually acts like plastic wrap here, protecting the cake from air and moisture in the environment.
-A frosted cake can be kept at room temperature for 4-5 days.
+The frosting actually acts like plastic wrap here, protecting the cake from air and moisture in the environment.
+A frosted cake can be kept at room temperature for four to five days.
 Cover it with a cake keeper or an overturned bowl to protect it from dust, pet hair, and other things in the air (plastic wrap isn’t necessary and would smoosh up the lovely frosting).
 Parks says that she actually keeps her frosted cakes in the microwave!

-• Cut Cake, Frosted or Unfrosted - Parks says to think of sliced cake as a living organism.
+Parks says to think of sliced cake as a living organism.
 As soon as you make a cut, moisture begins to escape and cause the cake stale more quickly.
 If you can, cover the sliced edges with more frosting to protect the cake from moisture loss.
 Otherwise, press a piece of plastic wrap directly onto the sliced side and make sure it sticks.
-Then proceed with covering and storing the cake as for the un-cut version.
-Cut cake keeps for a little less time, about 3-4 days.
+Then proceed with covering and storing the cake as for the uncut version.
+Cut cake keeps for a little less time, about three to four days at room temperature.

-• When to Refrigerate Cakes - Cakes both frosted and unfrosted, cut and un-cut, are perfectly fine at room temperature for several days.
-Refrigeration is only necessary if your apartment gets very hot during the day (As Parks says, “High moisture + high sugar + high temp = bacteria feeding frenzy") or if you’re making a cake that won’t be served for more than three days, like when baking cake ahead for a party or special occasion.
+Most cakes, both frosted and unfrosted, cut and uncut, are perfectly fine at room temperature for several days.
+Refrigeration is only necessary if your kitchen gets very hot during the day (as Parks says, “High moisture + high sugar + high temp = bacteria feeding frenzy”), if you’re making a cake that won’t be served for more than three days, or when cake includes a fresh fruit filling or topping, or whipped cream frosting.